Stem Cell Frequently Asked Questions (FAQ)

 Can it fix a torn rotator cuff?

-No. We do not have any evidence that simply injecting stem cells into a shoulder with a torn rotator cuff will heal the tendon.
-However, there is excellent evidence to show that using stem cell therapy in conjunction with repairing a torn rotator cuff significantly improves short and long term outcomes.
+No. We do not have any evidence that simply injecting cells into a shoulder with a torn rotator cuff will heal the tendon.
+However, there is excellent evidence to show that using cell therapy in conjunction with repairing a torn rotator cuff significantly improves short and long term outcomes.

 We base the recommendation for the therapy on multiple factors, including: your exact medical condition, failure of other treatment methods, joint alignment, age, activity level, and overall health.

-The quantity and quality of stem cells in your body slowly declines as you age.
+The quantity and quality of cells in your body slowly declines as you age.
 After the age of 70, there is a steeper decline.
 Dr. Farjo typically, therefore, recommends the treatment for patients aged 75 or younger for the treatment of arthritis.
 When used to improve healing after rotator cuff repairs, we do not have a specific age cut-off.
-Please note, that stem cell therapy is not harmful if performed after these ages, it may simply be less effective.
+Please note, that cell therapy is not harmful if performed after these ages, it may simply be less effective.

 Do you treat out of town patients?